 Why is this golden rule so important in preventive maintenance?

 The 10% rule didn’t come out of nowhere.
 We know that even at peak performance “only” 90% of maintenance tasks are preventive.
-The remaining 10% is corrective maintenance due to failures that can’t be predicted.
-So these guidlines ensure that your team has room for manoeuver in the event of any unexpected failures.
-You should aim for an 80/20 ratio — 80% preventive maintenance, 20% corrective maintenance.
+The remaining 10% is reactive maintenance due to failures that can’t be predicted.
+So these guidelines ensure that your team has room for manoeuvre in the event of any unexpected failures.
+You should aim for an 80/20 ratio — 80% preventive maintenance, 20% reactive maintenance.

 You should make sure that your MTTR (mean time to repair) and MTBF (mean time between failures) are both healthy.
 However, it’s best not to take risks.
 If you don’t comply with the preventive maintenance plan, you risk accumulating dozens of problems and irreparably harming the operation of the company.

 Now that you know how to calculate preventive maintenance compliance and set the goals for this indicator, you just need to design the preventive maintenance plan itself.
-To do this, count on the help of a CMMS like Infraspeak.
+To do this, count on the help of a CMMS or an Intelligent Maintenance Management Platform like Infraspeak.
 Plan and delegate all tasks in the Preventive Maintenance app and review the results in the Indicators app.
 Let’s get to work!